 - a.
-Clothing must be neat and clean. - b.
+Clothing should be neat and clean. - b.
 Clothing may not be worn inside out or backwards. - c.
 Undergarments must not be exposed. - d.
-Hair, face and/or body paint, as well as tattoos are inappropriate for school and not permitted. - e.
-Athletic outfits are not permitted in the school building, except in P. E. classes and on Dress Down Days. - f.
-Cosmetics and/or make-up must be age appropriate, appropriate for school, and not attract attention. - g.
-Clothing with rips, tears, holes or frayed edges is considered inappropriate for school. - h.
-Jewelry and accessories must be appropriate for school and not attract attention or pose a safety risk.
-Piercings other than earrings are prohibited.
+Hair, face, body paint, and tattoos are inappropriate for school and not permitted. - e.
+Athletic outfits are not permitted in the school building, except in P. E. classes and Dress Down Days. - f.
+Cosmetics and/or make-up should be age appropriate, appropriate for school, and not attract undue attention. - g.
+Clothing with rips, tears, holes or frayed edges are considered inappropriate for school. - h.
+Jewelry and accessories should be appropriate for school and not attract undue attention or pose a safety risk.
+Piercing other than earrings are prohibited.
 Hair accessories must not attract attention. - i.
-Extreme hairstyles are not permitted (examples: Mohawk style cuts, "spiked" hair, "Big Up-Do", "Big Curls", hair coloring other than standard frosting or natural highlighting, etc.).
-Hair color and style must not attract attention.
-Students are not permitted to have designs shaved into their hair. - j.
-Hats, caps, curlers, headscarves, bandanas, doo-rags, combs, sweatbands, chains, sunglasses, tennis skirts, gloves, arm warmers, hoodies, and coats are not to be worn during school hours (even on dress down days). - k.
-Exemptions to the OSS dress code will be granted for religious purposes if approved in advance. - I. On dress down days, clothing that is revealing, such as mini-skirts, short-shorts, blue jeans with holes/tears, tank tops, loose fitting, low-cut blouses or halter tops, mesh shirts, spaghetti straps, any see-through clothing or shirts exposing the midriff are not to be worn to school.
+Extreme hairstyles are not permitted (examples: Mohawk cuts, hair coloring other than standard frosting or natural highlighting) and should not attract undue attention.
+Students are not permitted to have designs shaved into the hair. - j.
+Hats, caps, curlers, headscarves, bandanas, doo-rags, combs, sweatbands, chains, sunglasses, tennis skirts, gloves, arm warmers, and coats are not to be worn during school hours (even on dress down days). - k.
+Exemptions may be granted for religious purposes if approved in advance. - I. On dress down days, clothing that is revealing, such as short mini-skirts, short-shorts, tank tops, loosely fitting, low-cut blouses or halter tops, mesh shirts, or shirts exposing the midriff are not to be worn to school.
 Sleeveless shirts are not allowed.
-Costumes/masks are not permitted.
 (Mainly applies to non-uniform days at school).
 Shirts must be worn buttoned up to second from top. - m.
-On dress down days, all t-shirts must be in good taste (Examples: No offensive or suggestive wording or illustrations or advertisements for items which are illegal for middle/high school students - i.e., alcohol and tobacco products, etc.).
-Administration approved school spirit t-shirts may be worn in lieu of school uniform t-shirt on designated days only. - n.
-Non-uniform outside coats and jackets or hooded apparel may not be worn inside the school building.
-All non-uniform outside coats and jackets must be put in the student's locker/backpack immediately upon entering the school building.
-The OSS uniform provider carries an optional sweatshirt or zippered fleece for those students who feel they need to have additional layers to remain warm.
+On dress down days, all t-shirts must be in good taste (no suggestive wording or illustrations or advertisements for items which are illegal for i.e., alcohol and tobacco products, etc.).
+Administration approved school spirit t-shirts may be worn in lieu of school uniform t-shirt on Fridays only. - n.
+All non-uniform issued outside coats and jackets or hooded apparel may not be worn inside the school building.
+All non-uniform issued outside coats and jackets must be put in the student's locker/backpack immediately upon entering the school building.
+The OSES uniform designated uniform company includes an optional sweatshirt or zippered fleece for those students who need to have additional layers to remain warm.